 We sustain public services innovation.
 We contribute to informed decision-making processes aimed at encouraging and promoting transparent, responsible and accountable institutions.
 We conceive electronic governance and digital technologies as tools to enhance social inclusion and active citizenship.

-The mission of UNU-EGOV is to support the United Nations (UN), as well as its Member States, in transforming the mechanisms of electronic governance (EGOV) and building effective governance capabilities through the strategic application of digital technologies.
+The mission of UNU-EGOV is to support the United Nations (UN), as well as its Member States, in transforming the mechanisms of governance and building effective governance capabilities through the strategic application of digital technologies.
 As such, UNU-EGOV contributes to inclusive social and economic development, environmental sustainability, and peace and security.

 To fulfil its mission, UNU-EGOV: